victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 A device context and one or more entities can be added to the subentry.

-### Removing the MQTT integration

-The MQTT integration and its entities can be removed by following these steps:

-1. Navigate to **Settings** > **Devices & Services**
-2. Find the MQTT integration and click on it
-3. Click the delete button to remove the MQTT config entry
+{% enddetails %}
+{% include integrations/remove_device_service_steps.md %}

 Note: This action does not remove the [MQTT broker](#setting-up-a-broker) or its data.
 If you want to completely remove MQTT:

-1. Check your `configuration.yaml` and other YAML files for MQTT-related configurations and remove them
+1. Check your {% term "`configuration.yaml`" %} and other YAML files for MQTT-related configurations and remove them
 2. Review your automations and scripts for any MQTT dependencies
 3. Consider backing up your configuration before making these changes